JKirchartz/jkirchartz.github.com/about.md

 passionate about modular web design &amp; development, automation, and developing systems.
 I graduated from the Art Institute of Pittsburgh with a Bachelors of Science in Interactive Multimedia Design.
-I've spent the last 15 years creating solutions for small businesses and startups, most recently for [Garrison Hughes](http://garrisonhughes.com), [Barkley REI](http://barkleyREI.com), [Fireman Creative](http://firemancreative.com), and [Google](http://google.com).
+I've spent the last 15 years creating solutions for small businesses and startups such as [Garrison Hughes](http://garrisonhughes.com), [Barkley REI](http://barkleyREI.com), [Fireman Creative](http://firemancreative.com), and [Google](http://google.com).
 I primarily work with WordPress or Javascript, but I'm also familiar with Python, PHP, Coldfusion, Java, Actionscript, Shell